 Things like idiot compassion and virtue signalling are at play with this problem of democracy.

-As described in problem #15 – republics require that the population has a high IQ.
+As described in problem #15: republics require that the population have a high IQ.

 But then they also falter on attempting to keep that high IQ or increase it.